All Saints Episcopal Church (Fort Lauderdale, Florida): Hispanic Ministry

 In 2006, the All Saints congregation started ministering to low-income Latino immigrants in an effort entitled "El Centro Hispano de Todos los Santos" (in English: "The Hispanic Center of All Saints"), led by Rev. Rosa Lindahl.
 The "El Centro" ministry became large enough to be considered a "parish" and began meeting at St. Ambrose, another local parish church which had a surplus of space and no full-time priest.
 Rev. Lindahl was later installed as the priest-missioner at St. Ambrose, and established El Centro there permanently.
 The three parishes (All Saints, El Centro, and St. Ambrose) formed a collective outreach ministry under the name "New River Regional Ministries".

 Blessing of Same-Sex Couples

-In April, 2012, All Saints Rector, Fr.
-Sherod Mallow officiated a blessing ceremony for nine same-gendered couples who had been previously joined in legally recognized marriage ceremonies in California, Canada, Connecticut, New York and the District of Columbia.
-Fr.
+In April, 2012, All Saints Rector, The Reverend Sherod Mallow officiated a blessing ceremony for nine same-gendered couples who had been previously joined in legally recognized marriage ceremonies in California, Canada, Connecticut, New York and the District of Columbia.
 Mallow had petitioned the Bishop of Southeast Florida, Leo Frade, for permission to perform the ceremony according to the decision of the 2009 General Convention of the Episcopal Church allowing bishops to authorize same.